 A. Yes.
 With the Cisco Catalyst 9166, 9164, and 9162 access points, customers have the flexibility to choose the type of deployment they want without having to purchase different access points.
 Cisco has brought together two industry-leading solutions with the Catalyst network architecture and Meraki cloud IT platform, allowing for a choice between operating your network on-premises or in the cloud.

 Q. How will the access point hardware be ordered?

-A. The Catalyst 9166, 9164, and 9162 access points will be orderable with either a Meraki persona or a Cisco DNA Center persona based on the SKU selected.
-From there customers can convert between personas.
+A. The Catalyst 9166, 9164, and 9162 access points will be orderable with either a Meraki management mode or a Cisco DNA Center management mode based on the SKU selected.
+From there customers can convert between management modes.

 Q. What if I have a Catalyst 916x access point deployed on-premises on my network and have decided that I wanted that AP to be cloud-based (or vice versa).
 Could I change the way I deployed it?

 A. Yes.
 You can make deployment changes whenever you want.

 Q. What if I ordered a Catalyst 916x cloud-managed access point and decided before the device was delivered that I wanted to deploy it on-premises—is that allowable?

 A. Yes.
 Customers can decide to deploy the access points via cloud or on-premises whenever they wish.
 Note: it is important to understand that the Catalyst 916x Access Points must connect to their respective management modes for the first time before they can migrate.